hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_high_tech_suits_exploring_a_fr_4cc439d6-6f39-4454-b22d-d848c1001ecf-0_3.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AInauts in high-tech suits exploring a frozen wasteland on a distant planet, with towering ice formations all around them."
+"A group of Ainautes in high-tech suits exploring a frozen wasteland on a distant planet, with towering ice formations all around them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.